mahume/cliri/README.md

 ## Getting Started

 1. Begin by typing the following code into the command line:

 ```
 node cliri.js
 ```

 *When the app is used without any arguments a suggestion appears.*
 ![](images/no-args.png)

-2. The first argument provided after `node cliri.js` will be a `<command>`.
+1. The first argument provided after `node cliri.js` will be a `<command>`.

 ```
 node cliri.js help
 ```

 *This will display a list of acceptable commands*
 ![](images/help.png)

-3. The second argument provided after `node cliri.js` will be a `<search parameter>` for the command.
+1. The second argument provided after `node cliri.js` will be a `<search parameter>` for the command.
 The following are the searchable categories.

 #### <a name="concerts"></a>Concerts

 ```
 node cliri.js concert-this + <Artist/Band name>
 ```

 ![](images/concert.png)

-*If the artist is not touring, Liri-bot will notify you.*
+*If the artist is not touring, Cliri will notify you.*
 ![](images/no-concert.png)

 #### <a name="songs"></a>Songs

 ```
 node cliri.js spotify-this-song + <Song Title>
 ```

 *Hold command and click the URL for a hyperlink to a preview of the song*
 ![](images/song.png)

 #### <a name="movies"></a>Movies

 ```
 node cliri.js movie-this + <Movie Title>
 ```

 ![](images/movie.png)

-*When a movie title is misspelled, Liri-bot will notify you.*
+*When a movie title is misspelled, Cliri will notify you.*
 ![](images/movie-typo.png)

 #### <a name="text"></a>Text Files

 ```
 node cliri.js do-what-it-says
 ```

-*Liri-bot will read text from an external file, parse the data, and search accordingly.*
+*Cliri will read text from an external file, parse the data, and search accordingly.*
 ![](images/text-file.png)

 ## Built With

 * Node.js
 * npm packages
     * [axios](https://www.npmjs.com/package/axios)